helagro/Applied-IoT/README.md

 ![System Overview](res/img/IoT-diagram.jpg)

 As shown above, it consists of a Raspberry Pico W, a server running Python and a Tradfri gateway.
 The Pico W is used to control the Tradfri devices and to send data to the server.
 The server is used to manage the data and to communicate with the Tradfri gateway.
+This is designed to be a fun hobby project, which could also result in an actually useful end-product.
+I think it is suitable for beginners in the field, but be careful with the hardware. **I claim no responsibility for any damages made to anything, regardless of cause.**

 **Time Investment:**